Double Star Cluster in Perseus

 It is also a beautiful object to photograph when starting out in astrophotography because it is relatively bright and does not require very long exposures.

-Place: Backyard observatory in Sainte-Sophie, Qc
+Place: Domaine St-Bernard in Mont-Tremblant, Qc